Sooraj2003/task-management-be/README.md

 # Task Management Backend (task-management-be)

 ## Overview
-The **Task Management Backend** is a Node.js and Express-based API server that provides authentication and user profile management features.
-It supports user sign-up, login, authentication using JWT, and profile retrieval and performs CRUD operations on tasks.
+The **Task Management Backend** is a Node.js and Express-based microservice that provides a REST API for managing user tasks.
+It supports authentication, role-based access control, and CRUD operations for tasks.
+The backend is designed to work with a frontend application and interacts with a database to store user and task information.

 ## Features
 - User authentication (Sign Up, Login, Logout)